 Third read.
 This time round, assess the quality of the prose and its presentation.
 Even good quality research can have its arguments obscured by over-dense or poorly constructed writing!
 If there are issues with the writing, please give examples for the authors so they know what they need to address.
 Please ask yourself – is the piece understandable?

 Writing the review.
-Please give an overview of what you feel the outcomes are, and whether the manuscript can be published or if there are fatal flaws that mean it never could.
+Please give an overview of what you feel the outcomes and message of the manuscript are, and whether the study provides support for the conclusions drawn by the authors.
 Please also then state major and minor flaws, and any other comments you have for the authors.

 Please remember to never write in the review section for the authors whether the manuscript is acceptable for publication or not.
 That will be decided by the editor, after reading your review and that of at least one more reviewer.
 If you feel the manuscript should or should not be accepted and wish to say why, write that only in the section for “comments to the Editor”.